amritansh-mishra/NamasteReact/README.md

  -

 ## What is HOOKS?
- - it's just a normal function
+ - it's just a normal js utility functions.

 ## What is Usestate?
  - To create state variables.
 It comes from react library , we import it using a name variable.